bahrus/be-observing/README.md

 This will one-way synchronize *my-item-view-model*'s myProp 1/2 values to the adorned element's textContent property.

-## Inferring the property to observe from a peer custom element
+## Attaching a "brain" component to the tr element.

 This also works: [TODO]